Seym0n/cv-project-ss25/README.md

 pip install -r requirements_full.txt
 ```

+> [!NOTE]
-Note: Installing requirements other than this leads to problem fetching the dataset!
+> Installing requirements other than this leads to problem fetching the dataset!
 Sometime, Python package may still be missing due to MONAI, therefore use `requirements_full.txt` or visit https://docs.monai.io/en/latest/installation.html#installing-the-recommended-dependencies

 3. **Register kernel:**